 FERC allows a company seeking to construct a pipeline to “pre-file” before the formal FERC application process begins.
-During the pre-filing stage — which can take up to a year to complete — landowners, state and local officials, and other stakeholders have an opportunity to comment on any issues of concern and make suggestions for routing changes and other potential improvements to the proposal, such as the mitigation of environmental impacts.
+During the pre-filing stage, landowners, state and local officials, and other stakeholders have an opportunity to comment on any issues of concern and make suggestions of potential improvements to the proposal.
+These suggestions can include the mitigation of environmental impacts.
 The EFSB, affected state landowners, and the relevant state permitting and approval authorities actively participate in the pre-filing process to protect the interests of the state and its residents.
 These stakeholders and authorities will provide comments to FERC that address both the impact of the project on state lands and interests as well as identify the state permits and approvals that apply to such projects.
 The EFSB incorporates the comments received from the public in addition to submitting comments based upon the expertise of EFSB staff.

 4. Certificate Application Filing at FERC

 Ultimately, a gas pipeline company is required to file a formal application with FERC and must obtain a “certificate” from FERC in order to begin construction of pipeline that will cross state lines.
 FERC regulations require the project applicant to make a good faith effort to notify all affected landowners and local, state and federal governments and agencies involved in the project.
 Such parties may petition for intervener status so that they may participate in the proceeding.
 In addition, interested federal and state agencies, including the EFSB, may seek intervener status from FERC.
 During the formal filing, FERC identifies various environmental issues relating to the project, and may require certain environmental assessments from the company.
 FERC also considers whether there is a demonstrated need for additional gas in the proposed area.
 There are three ways the public can participate: